bageer33/3D-Maze-Navigation/README.md

 # 3D-Maze-Navigation
 A project led by the instructional team of CS 251 at Purdue University.
-Implemented a cyclic double-ended queue to map and solve a three-dimensional maze.
+Implemented a cyclic double-ended queue to map and solve a three-dimensional maze.\n
 I worked on the implmentation in three files: cylic_double_queue.hpp, maze.hpp, and maze.cpp.
 The skeleton code was created by the CS251 instructional team.

 Part 1: Double Ended Cyclic Queue: